Love Is the Drug: Grace Jones version

-Grace Jones recorded "Love Is the Drug" for her Warm Leatherette album from 1980.
-The track was released as the second single, following "A Rolling Stone" in the UK while it was the first single to be released in Germany.
+Grace Jones recorded "Love Is the Drug" for her fourth studio album Warm Leatherette (1980).
+The track was released as the second single, following "A Rolling Stone" in the UK, while it was the first single to be released in Germany.
 After failing to chart in 1980, a remix of the Grace Jones version was released in 1986 following the 1985 compilation Island Life and then became a minor hit in the UK, peaking at No. 35.
-Music video was produced for the 1986 remix and directed by Matt Forrest and Bruno Tilley.
+A music video was produced for the 1986 remix and directed by Matt Forrest and Bruno Tilley.

 Ferry has since spoken positively of Jones' version, commenting, "I really liked Grace Jones's 'Love Is the Drug' cover, produced by the great Alex Sadkin – she gave it such attitude."